 It’s Not Just a Phage: Allopatric Isolation and Genomic Characterization of Myoviridae Phage that Kill E.Coli Pathotypes

 According to the World Health Organization (WHO), diarrhoeal disease is the second leading cause of death in children and infants.
 Globally, there are nearly 1.7 billion cases and 525,000 deaths due to childhood diarrhoeal disease every year.
 There are two clinically relevant bacterial pathogens responsible for diarrhoeal disease, enteropathogenic (EPEC) and enteroaggregative (EAEC) E. coli for which multi-drug resistant (MDR) forms exist.
 It is of great importance for public health that alternative or supplementary treatments for EPEC and EAEC, or other MDR bacteria, be developed.
-Bacteriophage, phage, are viruses which selectively lyse their bacterial host and are some of the most ubiquitous organisms on the planet.
+Bacteriophage, or ‘phage’, are viruses which selectively lyse their bacterial host and are some of the most ubiquitous organisms on the planet.
 Phage can be isolated from locations allopatric to their bacterial host and characterized using genomic and molecular assays.
-As the search for antibiotic alternatives continues, especially in light of microbiome consequences to antibiotic use and the rise in prevalence of MDR bacteria, phage are emerging as an excellent candidate.
+As the search for antibiotic alternatives continues, phage are emerging as an excellent candidate.
 Therefore, we isolated an allopatric phage (PDX1) from Portland Wastewater that selectively lyses EAEC and EPEC.
-The phage was characterized according to its rate of growth and lysis, it’s morphology using electron microscopy, a full genome sequence and annotation, and the effect of PDX1 treatment on the microbiome.
+We have detemined PDX1’s growth rate and lysis time, morphology via electron microscopy, genome sequence and the effect of PDX1 treatment on the microbiome.

 Undergraduate Student, University of Oregon, Eugene, Oregon